dobromirpetrov00/edit-profile-go-react-jwt/README.md

 - `/` - Homepage
 - `/login` - Login page
 - `/register` - User registration page
+## Feautures
+- **User Authentication**: Users can register, log in, and log out.
+- **JWT Authentication**: JSON Web Tokens are used for secure authentication.
+- **Homepage**: After logging in, users are redirected to the homepage.
+- **User Information**: Users can view and edit their information, including username, email, and password.
+- **User Deletion**: Users can delete their account.
+- **Error Handling**: The application handles errors gracefully and provides informative error messages.
 ## License

 This project is licensed under the **9061** License.